Contact us

 Who do the Social Tenant Access to Information Requirements apply to?

-The requirements mainly apply to Private Registered Providers.
-They will not generally apply to local authority providers as they are already subject to the Freedom of Information Act.
+The requirements apply to Private Registered Providers.
+They do not apply to local authority landlords, which are already covered by the Freedom of Information Act, or Tenant Management Organisations (TMOs), which will be covered through separate Freedom of Information provisions.

 What if the PRP cannot provide the information requested?